David Gussin: 5 Kitchen-Tested Spice Freshness Checks & 18+ Month Storage

 Does freezing spices damage flavor compounds?

 No—freezing preserves volatile compounds.
-A 2024 Journal of Food Science study showed frozen chili flakes retained 92% capsaicin after 18 months versus 38% at room temperature.
-Always freeze whole spices; ground spices may form ice crystals.
+A 2019 Journal of Agricultural and Food Chemistry study showed frozen chili powder retained 90% capsaicin after 12 months versus 60% at room temperature.
+Always freeze whole spices; ground spices may form ice crystals if not properly sealed.
+[Source]

 What's the most common spice storage mistake?